kristinemlarson/gnssrefl/tests/use_cases/use_vlis.md

 <code>make_json_input vlis 0 0 0 -h1 5 -h2 15 -e1 5 -e2 15 -peak2noise 3 -ampl 1 -allfreq T</code>

-The loThe azimuth mask has to be set by hand, so edit the file accordingly
+The azimuth mask has to be set by hand, so edit the file accordingly

-Glonass signals (frequencies 101 and 102) were added and GPS L2/L5 were removed.[Sample json](tgho.json)

-Then make SNR files for ~six months:
+Then make SNR files for a couple months.

-<code>rinex2snr tgho 2020 130 -archive nz -doy_end 319 -orb gnss</code>
+<code>rinex2snr vlis 2020 130 -archive nz -doy_end 319 -orb gnss</code>

 The output SNR files are stored in $REFL_CODE/2020/snr/tgho.